| |

 article listed bellow as recommended reading, it would imply reconciling

+fragmentation with integration in a common vision and framework.
 Being that the case, the key issue would be to define operational mechanisms

 that enable to preserve a reasonable degree of collective disciplines,